Inside JAX & XLA - Composable Transformations That Compile to Accelerators

 Pytrees: Operating on Nested Structures

-JAX operates on pytrees: arbitrary nested Python containers (lists, tuples, dicts) of JAX arrays.
-All JAX transformations (jit, grad, vmap, pmap) understand pytrees natively.
-When jax.grad differentiates with respect to a dict of parameters, it returns a dict of gradients with the same structure.
-This makes it natural to represent model parameters as nested dicts or dataclasses.
+JAX transformations operate on pytrees: arbitrary nested Python containers (lists, tuples, dicts) of JAX arrays.
+This is what makes it natural to represent model parameters as nested dicts.

 params = {